SAM-NZ-1127/CODEPATH-AND101-PROJECT_04/README.md

 ## Summary

-**Tip Calculator** is an Android app that **takes billing amount and tip percentage as input from the user and provides the user with the total amount of tip and final billing amount**
+**Tip Calculator** is an Android app that **takes base amount and tip percentage as input from the user and provides the user with the total amount of tip and final billing amount**

 If I had to describe this project in three (3) emojis, they would be: **😊, 💻, 🔍**